bridgecrew-perf7/kubernetes-tahlim/EKS/README.md

 ## aws configure

-Note: (Access and Secrete ussi user ka hona chahiye jis user se cluster create hua hi)
+Note: (Access and Secrete key should be same the user which you had created eks cluster)

 ##  Install kubectl